Participate online: September 10 - October 1

 This objective includes two components: Mapping and Conservation.
 The following actions will be undertaken to improve public awareness of the natural, historic, and cultural value of this area:

-This planning process invited broad participation by public agencies, major landowners, diverse stakeholders, local residents, and corridor visitors to share their perspectives about how best to position the region to meet the demands of growing recreation use and development in the corridor over the next ten years.
+At this point in the process, we are seeking input on the strategy for implementing the actions outlined in this plan.
+We have had broad participation by public agencies, major landowners, diverse stakeholders, local residents, and corridor visitors who have shared their perspectives about how best to position the region to meet the demands of growing recreation use and development in the corridor over the next 10 years.

 The broad range of priority actions and objectives identified through this process provide multiple opportunities for teamwork amongst these divergent groups, while recognizing that each Steering Committee member organization has a unique mission, goals and funding mechanisms which will result in differences in how actions will be implemented.